aaronpkelly/aaronpkelly.github.io/_posts/2020-01-03-making-my-posts-discoverable.md

 ```
 ---
 title: Making my posts discoverable
-description: Using the Jekyll SEO Plugin to index my blog posts
+description: Using the Jekyll SEO Plugin to index my blog posts on Github Pages
 ---
 ```